cognitedata/transformations-template/README.md

 ##### Jetfire API-key
 In order to connect to CDF, we need the API-key for Jetfire.
 In this template, it will be automatically read by the workflow, by reading it from your GitHub secrets.
 Thus, _surprise surprise_, you need to store the API-key in GitHub secrets in your own repo.
 However, there is one catch!
 To distinguish between the API-key meant for e.g. testing- and production environments, we control this by appending the branch name responsible for deployment to the end of the secret name like this: `JETFIRE_API_KEY_{BRANCH}`.

 Let's check out an example.
-On merges to 'main', you want to deploy to `customer-dev`, so you use the API-key for this project and store it as a GitHub secret with the name:
+On merges to 'master', you want to deploy to `customer-dev`, so you use the API-key for this project and store it as a GitHub secret with the name:
-`JETFIRE_API_KEY_{BRANCH} -> JETFIRE_API_KEY_MAIN`
+`JETFIRE_API_KEY_{BRANCH} -> JETFIRE_API_KEY_MASTER`

 Similarly, if you have a `customer-prod` project, and you have created a build-file that only runs on your branch `prod`, you would need to store the API-key to this project under the GitHub secret: `JETFIRE_API_KEY_PROD`.
 You can of course repeat this for as many projects as you want!